-My work also concerns establishing relationships between this crystallographic data and macro-scale mechanical properties such as impact toughness and hardness as determined though Charpy testing and nano indentation/Vickers hardness testing, respectively.
+The electron backscattered detection technique, available through the facilities in the University’s Sorby Centre for Electron Microscopy, was utilized to analyze crystallographic textural developments resulting from thermo-mechanical processing.
+The research also involved establishing relationships between this crystallographic data and macro-scale mechanical properties, such as impact toughness and hardness, determined through Charpy testing and nanoindentation/Vickers hardness testing, respectively.